bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TypeOfSupportingSystem_3WKZxWJOXCiOu_tvXdPAUd/Documentation.md

-Type of foundatin in the OCS supporting system.
+Type of foundation in the OCS supporting system.